pjakiela/ECON523/exercises/R1-selection.md

 Notice that I have used the `#` symbol to include comments throughout the code so that future-me will understand the purpose of each line of code.

 You will also want to include a line that specifies a file path for you to save output to later.
+Notice that we use `<-` to define things in R. Here, for example, we define our chosen file path.
 ```
 ## file path
 mypath <- "C:/ECON-523/E1/"
 ```
 The data for this empirical exercise is available on github, so you can load it directly from there.
 The haven package includes `read_dta()`, a tool that allows you to read stata data files directly into R. The following code loads a stata data set